apiad/illiterate/Readme.md

 ## Next steps

 This project is quite small, but it is a self-fulfilling prophecy.
 The remaining [documentation](https://apiad.net/illiterate/illiterate) has been written with `illiterate`.
-Just keep reading and you'll see for yourself what does this means.
+Just keep reading and you'll see for yourself what does this mean.